 To evaluate soil carbon sequestration and land degradation neutrality policies and measures there is a need for a global web-based platform to inform on the status and trends of soil organic carbon (SOC).
 Among others, such a platform requires a statistical methodology that allows to predict SOC in space and time from SOC point observations and spatial and spatio-temporal maps of environmental covariates.

-This project develops, implements and applies a statistical space-time SOC mapping methodology.
+This project developed, implemented and applied a statistical space-time SOC mapping methodology.
 In the first phase Argentina was used as a pilot and SOC concentration and stocks were predicted on annual basis from 1982 to 2017.
-In phase 2 an extension to the globe is made, both using a UNCCD modified IPCC approach and machine learning.
+In phase 2 an extension to the globe was made, both using a UNCCD modified IPCC approach and machine learning.
 Web-based visualization of the resulting time series SOC maps is led by a partner in the project.

 - Assemble soil profile data and covariates.

 - Develop space-time statistical models and calibrate these using the available data.

 - Use the calibrated models to make space-time predictions of SOC concentration and SOC stocks for a chosen time period.

 - Quantify the uncertainties associated with the predictions and predicted temporal trends.